 HOW TO GET THERE

 Currently, there is no parking nor trailhead access for Elizabethtown Meadows, although work to provide this access from Northstar's Castle Peak parking area is underway.

 RULES, REGULATIONS, GOOD TO KNOW

-- When complete, the connector trail to Waddle Ranch Preserve will be open to hiking, running, bicycling, and non-motorized winter use
+- The trail to Waddle Ranch Preserve will be open to hiking, running, bicycling, and non-motorized winter use

 - Unauthorized motorized vehicles of any kind are strictly prohibited